cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

     recovery: null
 ```

 This policy checks that the access token includes the `cnf` claim with the certificate thumbprint that was bound to the token.
-It then takes the hash of the certificate obtained in the TLS layer and compares it the the certificate hash from the token.
-If they match then access to the resource is allowed, otherwise access is rejected.
+It then takes the hash of the certificate obtained in the TLS layer and compares it to the certificate hash from the token.
+If they match then access to the resource is allowed, otherwise access is denied.

-Now from the client application UI, try accessing a resource again.
-Try it using a different certificate by using the rogue caller link.
+Now from the client application UI try accessing the protected resource again.
+Try using a different certificate by using the rogue caller link `Call resource server with different TLS client certificate`.

 ## Conclusion

-We demonstrated that Cloudentity authorization platform fully supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens by creating a Node.js client application that accesses a protected resource using certificate bound access tokens.
+We demonstrated that Cloudentity Authorization Platform fully supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens by creating a Node.js client application that accesses a protected resource using certificate bound access tokens.
 Basic concepts were coverend and then we went through the code to see how with just a few lines of code we can take advantage of the extra protection that Mutal-TLS offers us.
+We then setup a policy for our APIs which were enforced using Cloudentity Pyron authorizer.

 Take some time to go through the links and learn more about OAuth 2.0 and Cloudentity Authorization Platform.